ibm-cloud-docs/cis/cis-cli-plugin.md

         - `phases` : Skips WAF components for matching requests.
 Valid values are `http_ratelimit`, `http_request_firewall_managed`, and `http_request_sbfm`.
         - `products` : Skips specific security products for matching requests.
 Valid values are `waf`, `rateLimit`, `securityLevel`, `hot`, `bic`, `uaBlock`, and `zoneLockdown`.
         - `response` :  Define a custom response for 'block' action.
-            - `status_code` :  Choose an HTTP status code for the response, in the range `400-499`.
+            - `status_code` :  Choose an HTTP status code for the response in the range `400-499`.
             - `content_type` : The content type of a custom response.
 Valid response types are `text/html`, `text/plain`, `application/json`, and `text/xml`.
             - `content` : The response body.
       - `description` : Briefly describes the rule.
-      - `enabled` : Indicates if the rule is active.
-When disabled, matched requests don't appear in firewall requests.
+      - `enabled` : Indicates whether the rule is active or not.
+When this field is disabled, matched requests don't appear in firewall requests.
       - `logging` : Log requests matching the skip rule.
 This field is only available for 'skip' action.

    Sample JSON data: